From the History Dept. Graduate Student Handbook

 A. Students entering with a bachelor's degree will need to complete 54 hours of course work.
 For these students, the M.A. thesis will be waived, and the student will be granted an M.A. degree after successfully completing prelims

-C. All entering M.A. and Ph.D. students will be required to take HIS 5370, the historical research and writing/historiography course, during their first semester
+C. All entering M.A. and Ph.D. students will be required to take HIS 5369 and HIS 5370, the historical research and writing/historiography course, during their first semester

-D. All Ph.D. students are required to take 1 global (i.e. non-Western) and 1 European seminar, with at least two courses (seminars or readings) in their prelim minor field
+D. All Ph.D. students are required to take 1 global (i.e. non-Western) seminar, 1 European seminar, and 1 American seminar, with at least two courses (seminars or readings) in their prelim minor field

 Following course work, students will be required to develop three prelim reading lists in consultation with their dissertation advisor, the graduate program director, and the graduate studies committee.
 Each list should have between 50-150 books and major articles.
 It is expected that the reading list for the student's dissertation field will be longer than the other lists (see dissertation field below).
 The lists should comprise the following fields: